-As argued by the taxpayers, Mayo stands for the proposition that “the Administrative Procedure Act and Securities and Exchange Commission v.
-Chenery Corp., 318 U.S. 80 (1943), case bar the IRS from raising new grounds to support his final agency action beyond those grounds originally stated in the notice of deficiency.
+As argued by the taxpayers, Mayo stands for the proposition that “the Administrative Procedure Act and the Securities and Exchange Commission v.
+Chenery Corp., 318 U.S. 80 (1943) court case bar the IRS from raising new grounds to support his final agency action beyond those grounds originally stated in the notice of deficiency.

-The court concluded that Chenery may restrict a reviewing court from relying on reasons not considered by an agency in its determinations, but only as to matters that Congress has exclusively entrusted to the administrative agency.
+The court concluded that Chenery may restrict a reviewing court from relying on reasons not considered by an agency in its determinations.
+But this is limited to matters that Congress has exclusively entrusted to the administrative agency.

-The court also argued that this allowance is not at odds with the uniform approach to judicial review of administrative action that is called for in Mayo Foundation.
+The court also held that this allowance is not at odds with the uniform approach to judicial review of administrative action that is called for in Mayo Foundation.

 The takeaway is that the IRS is not limited to just the arguments raised in its notice of deficiency or its original answer in a U.S. Tax Court case.
 The IRS could raise new arguments in court for the first time in deficiency cases despite the Administrative Procedure Act.